fedimint/fedimint-web-sdk/packages/create-fedimint-app/README.md

 Currently supported template presets include:

-- `vite-react-ts` - React + TypeScript template with Fedimint integration
+- `vite-react-ts` - Vite + React + TypeScript template with Fedimint integration
+- `vite-react` - Vite + React template with Fedimint integration

 You can use `.` for the project name to scaffold in the current directory.